MiniXC/simple-back/docs/index.rst

-This package is especially useful when used in Jupyter Notebooks, as it provides ways to show you live feedback while your backtest while they are being run.
+This package is especially useful when used in Jupyter Notebooks, as it provides ways to show you live feedback while your backtests are being run.

 Getting Started
 ===============